 What is a Herniated Disc?

-While the phrase “slipped disc” has become a popular term for bulging, ruptured, or herniated discs, intervertebral discs do not actually “slip.”
 The annulus fibrosus (the tough outer layer) and the nucleus pulposus (the soft, gelatin-like center) make up your discs.
-When cracks occur in the outer layer of the disc, the gelatin-like material found inside begins to ooze out.
+When cracks occur in the disc’s outer layer, the gelatin-like material found inside begins to ooze out.
 This process puts excess pressure on the spinal cord or spinal nerves and causes severe pain.
-Thus, not the entirety of the disc slips, but only the small area of the crack is dislodged from its proper place.
+Thus, not the entirety of the disc slips, but only the tiny area of the crack is dislodged from its proper place.

 Am I Suffering from a Herniated or Bulging Disc?

-Eventually, discs deteriorate, resulting in either a bulging or herniation.
-As time passes, discs dehydrate and their cartilage stiffens, causing the outer layer of the disc to bulge out.
 A bulging disc does not always affect the entire perimeter of a disc.
 However, at least a quarter or half of the disc’s circumference is generally affected.
 Only the outer layer of tough cartilage is affected when it comes to a bulging disc.

 On the other hand, a herniated disc occurs when a crack in the tough outer layer of cartilage allows some softer inner cartilage to protrude out of the disc.
 Also called a ruptured disc or slipped disc, a herniated disc is not caused by an entire disc rupturing or slipping.